GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

     `# this `ommand shows the current working directory getwd()`

-!!! question "Work interactively in R"
+!!! question "Exercise : Work interactively in R"

     What happens when you try to enter the `getwd()` command in the Console pane?